Careli

 The answer is a sewage treatment plant (currently renamed the Water Reclamation Center).

-It's a very frustrating story. 。 。
+What a frightening story. 。 。